Exact sparse reconstruction form Vandermonde matrices: Main Contribution

 Case \uppercase\expandafter{\romannumeral1}, $1\leq\|x^*\|_0<\frac{spark(A(m,n,\lambda))}{2}=\frac{m+1}{2}$.

 Case \uppercase\expandafter{\romannumeral2}, $\frac{spark(A(m,n,\lambda))}{2}=\frac{m+1}{2}\leq\|x^*\|_0\leq m$.

-In Section 3.1, we will consider Case \uppercase\expandafter{\romannumeral1}, and we will give a result with a wider applicability which not only to a Vandermonde matrix but also to an ordinary underdetermined matrix.
-In Section 3.2, we will consider Case \uppercase\expandafter{\romannumeral2} under two different conditions respectively, $m<n<2m+2$ and $n\geq 2m+2$.
+In Section 3.1, we will consider Case \uppercase\expandafter{\romannumeral1}, and we will give a result with a wider applicability which not only can be applied to an ordinary underdetermined matrix.
+In Section 3.2, we will consider Case \uppercase\expandafter{\romannumeral2} for a Vandermonde matrix.
 In order to describe our results more clearly, we define a matrix function for a given underdetermined matrix $A$,